Criiim/Criiim/README.md

 ---

 ### 🚀 About Me
-Computer Science student that focuses on Machine learning stuff
+Wassup, I'm a Computer Science student that focuses on Machine learning stuff, currently fine tunning my life 🫨.

 <br>